-In England, the NHS is 'organising itself around a single definition of quality'2: care that is effective, safe and provides as positive an experience as possible by being caring, responsive and person-centred.
+In England, the NHS is 'organising itself around a single definition of quality'2: care that is effective, safe and provides as positive an experience as possible by being caring, responsive and personalised.
 This definition also states that care should also be well-led, sustainable and equitable, achieved through providers and commissioners working together and in partnership with, and for, local people and communities (see Box 1).
-Health care systems across the UK are also looking at the environmental impact of the services they provide as part of their efforts to improve care quality.